maciejsulek/TheBoilerPlate/README.md

 # TheBoilerPlate
-This repository contains boiler plate for Revit Dynamo (Python Node).
+This repository contains of a boiler plate for Revit Dynamo (Python Node) with comments.